kserve/community/.github/ISSUE_TEMPLATE/promotion-approver.md

 ### Lead Sponsor(s)

-Promotion to Approver requires sponsorship from at least one sub-project Lead.
+Promotion to Approver requires sponsorship from at least one project Lead.

 - @<sponsor-1>